momonepal/InstaG/README.md

+# Parstagram - Part II

+This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

+Time spent: **10** hours spent in total

+## User Stories

+- [x] User stays logged in across restarts.
+- [x] User can log out.
+- [x] User can view comments on a post.
+- [x] User can add a new comment.

 ## InstaG - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view global photos feed and post comments on photos.